-The bar ends are mounted with a slight upward inclination.
-Never fix bar ends in vertical position or with their ends pointing rearwards as this would increase the risk of injury in the event of an accident.

-Be aware that the distance you need to stop your pedelec increases, when you are riding with your hands on bar ends or on multi-position handlebars.
+- Never fix bar ends in vertical position or with their ends pointing rearwards as this would increase the risk of injury in the event of an accident. - Be aware that the distance you need to stop your bike increases, when you are riding with your hands on handlebars with bar ends.
 The brake levers are not always within easy reach.

-If you want to mount multi-position handlebars or bar ends to the aluminium or carbon handlebars of your SCOTT bike, inform yourself in advance whether these components are permitted on your SCOTT bike.
+If you want to mount bar ends to the aluminium or carbon handlebars of your SCOTT bike, inform yourself in advance whether these components are permitted on your SCOTT bike.
 If necessary, contact your SCOTT dealer before mounting.